TimeMagazineLabs/traveling_santa_problem/docs/rules.md

 + Right now, Santa's travel time is calculated as the [distance in a matrix](https://math.stackexchange.com/questions/2573350/estimating-distance-to-travel-to-each-household-in-a-county) of all the children in 50% of the county's land mass--`sqrt(children * area)`.
 You may either use this formula or propose a better one.
 + Please include a brief writeup of your approach in the README and a calculation of the total time it takes Santa to visit each child, including a link to the [TIME article](http://time.com/5072619/santa-tracker-christmas-eve/) in anything you post.
 The time to beat is 2 hours and 3 minutes.
 Good luck!

+To analyze your route, you can load it into the R file [R/analyze_route.R](../R/analyze_route.R) or calculate the result yourself: The sum of the distance of the total route and the distance traveled in each county, divided by velocity.